galaxyproject/planemo/README.rst

 -----------

-When tools are ready to be published to GitHub_, it may be valuable to setup contineous integration to test changes committed and new pull requests.
+When tools are ready to be published to GitHub_, it may be valuable to setup continuous integration to test changes committed and new pull requests.
 `Travis CI`_ is a service providing free testing and deep integration with GitHub_.